Unpacking Open Source Compliance

 4. Release lifecycle of open source software

 Although open source software is free and available to anyone, it is highly recommended for organizations to follow internal and external compliance guidance.
 Failure to comply with the recommendations or controls may result in security risks, breach of software contracts, or even copyright infringement.
+Open source compliance tools and automation technologies can make it easier to meet, maintain, and enforce compliance with open source software policies.

 Open Source License Compliance